Ever since I was little…

 - My favorite job (besides what I do now) was as a Page in our town library.
 That meant I was responsible for covering, fixing and shelving books, as well as checking people out at the desk.
 I still sometimes fantasize about being a librarian, surrounded by books and helping people connect with the information they need.
 And it’s why I’m always beating back the piles in my home office — despite my lovely Nook, I can’t resist buying actual books!
 Their very presence is healing to me.
 And I love connecting people with useful information.

-Proud member and contributing author to:
+Proud member of and contributing author to: